 Throughout the year your kids are at school and you are working.
 You see them only in the evening when they have to do their homework and you are cooking, or on weekends when you are taxiing them around from one activity or birthday party to another…

 When traveling with your family, you get to spend the whole day (and night) with your children.
 You do sightseeing together, you go hiking, you have picnics together, you often even sleep in the same room with them… They love it!
 You do too, sometimes… They will never forget the experience.
 And neither will you!

 8. You can relax – the kids are with you

 It’s better to have your kids with you than to spend half of your vacation feeling guilty or worrying about them.

 Take my word on this, you don’t feel too relaxed when you call home from your vacation paradise and hear that ‘everything is fine’ and, ‘by the way, your mother-in-law is not at home because she just had to drive your son to the hospital with a minor problem‘… And ‘by the way’ the heating is fixed now and there is a good chance your kids didn’t get a cold while it wasn’t working…

-Actually, it’s a lot better to take your kids on vacation when they’re young than when they are teenagers… Ever tried to get a teenager out of bed in the morning?
+Actually, it’s a lot better to take your kids on holidays when they’re young than when they are teenagers… Ever tried to get a teenager out of bed in the morning?
 ‘I want to sleep… please let me sleeeep!’
 Or to get them to take off their headphones and watch the beautiful landscape?
 ‘Oh, we’ve seen that mountain already’.
-Or to go for a nice long walk in a beautiful canyon… ‘What do you mean there is no access to Facebook there???’
+Or to go for a nice long walk in a beautiful canyon… ‘What do you mean there is no internet connection here???’

-Still not convinced?
-In one of our previous posts we talked about why it’s never gonna be the perfect time to travel with kids.
+Still not convinced that there are many benefits of taking family holidays and traveling with kids?
+In one of our previous posts we talked about why it’s never going to be the perfect time to travel with kids.
+Check it out!

-If you enjoyed our post, please share it and pin this image!
+If you enjoyed our post, please share it.
+Are you on Pinterest?
+Pin this image!